stepchowfun/socket.js/README.md

 The object returned by `socketjs.connect()` supports the following methods:

-* `send(type, message)` sends a message to the server. `type` is a string indicating the type of message. `message` is any object that can be converted to JSON.
+* `send(type, message)` sends a message to the server. `type` is a string indicating the type of message. `message` is any value that can be converted to JSON.
 * `socket.receive(type, handler)` registers a handler for a particular type of message. `type` is a string, and `handler` is a function which takes the message as an argument.
+If `handler === null`, any existing handler for this message type is removed.
 * `socket.disconnect(handler)` registers a callback to be invoked when the network is partitioned.
+If `handler === null`, any existing handler for this event is removed.
 * `socket.reconnect(handler)` registers a callback to be invoked when the connection is restored after a network partition.
 The value returned by the callback will be sent to the server (see `reconnectData` above).
+If `handler === null`, any existing handler for this event is removed.
 * `socket.close(handler)` registers a callback to be invoked when the connection is closed by either the server or the client.
-If `handler` is not provided, this method closes the socket.
+If `handler === null`, any existing handler for this event is removed.
+If `handler` is not provided (or `handler === undefined`), this method closes the socket.

 ### Example client